Xevans/smartSplitapp/README.md

 This branch exists as my personal extension of this web app.
 The purpose of this project is to enhance my understanding and explore more tools in Django.

-Currently, this app is featured with the following Secure Login
+# Currently, this app is featured with the following:
+Secure Login
 Secure Account Creation
 Friending System